robocup-logistics/rcll_status_board/README.md

 ```
 ### Installing

-A step by step series of examples that tell you have to get a development env running

-- Install the required software, create a catkin workspace (see [create ROS catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)) and download the required ROS packages into the workspace.
+Install the required software, create a catkin workspace (see [create ROS catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)) and download the required ROS packages into the workspace.

-- Source your workspace for executing:
+Source your workspace for executing:

 ```
 echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
 source ~/.bashrc
 ```

-- Adjust the llsf_msgs and llsf_protobuf_comm packages to your system.
+Adjust the llsf_msgs and llsf_protobuf_comm packages to your system.
 Therefore set the REFBOX_ROOT_DIR path variable in the CMakeLists.txt file to your refbox installation path.
 ```
 ...
 set(REFBOX_ROOT_DIR /home/username/llsf-refbox)
 ...
 ```
-- Restart your system.
+Restart your system.
 For some reasens the refbox header files are just found by ROS build process after a restart of the system.

-- build your catkin workspace
+Build your catkin workspace

 ```
 cd ~/catkin_ws
 catkin_make
 ```

-- start the status boards, the argument 'side' is required and expects '0' for side cyan and '1' for side magenta, while the arguments 'show_field' and 'show_team' are optional and expect 'true' or 'false'
+Start the status boards, the argument 'side' is required and expects '0' for side cyan and '1' for side magenta, while the arguments 'show_field' and 'show_team' are optional and expect 'true' or 'false'
 ```
 roslaunch rcll_status_board llsf_interface.launch side:=1 show_field:=true show_team:=false
 ```